-Cloud security is defined as the protection of data stored online via cloud computing platforms.
-Reviewing the benefits and risks associated with cloud security can help organizations find the right cloud security approach to match their needs.
+Cloud security is the protection of data stored online via cloud computing platforms.
+Reviewing the benefits and risks of cloud security can help organizations find the right cloud security approach to match their needs.

 The Benefits of Cloud Services

 Many small businesses, consumer industries, and health care environments have switched to cloud technology to store their data.
-The Cloud offers numerous benefits over the traditional, physical on-site server.
-It is a great choice, especially for SMBs who don’t want to be burdened with higher in-house IT costs.
-Click here to learn more about Wahaya’s managed cloud services.
+The cloud offers numerous benefits over the traditional, physical on-site server.
+It is a great choice, especially for SMBs who don’t want the burden of higher in-house IT costs.
+Click here to learn more about Wahaya IT’s managed cloud services.

 Reasons for switching to the cloud include:

-- Significant cost savings: Reduce hardware costs, because you do not need to invest in physical hardware.
+Reduce hardware costs because you do not need to invest in physical hardware.

-Organizations must not only protect consumer information to satisfy customers, but many must follow regulations for storing sensitive data.
-Common personal data stored that is protected by regulations are credit card and healthcare information.
+Organizations must protect consumer information to satisfy customers, but many must follow regulations for storing sensitive data.
+Common personal data stored that is protected by rules are credit card and healthcare information.
 In particular, healthcare providers must implement a cloud solution that is HIPAA compliant.
 Different environments will face unique privacy and security concerns.

 Threats to Cloud Security

-- Data breach: A data breach is when your data is accessed by someone who is not authorized to do so.
+A data breach is when someone accesses your data and is not authorized to do so.

-- Account hijacking: Like traditional servers, data in the Cloud could be stolen through account hijacking as well.
-In fact, Cloud account hijacking is predominantly deployed in cybercrimes that require identity thefts and wrongful impersonation
+Like traditional servers, hijackers could steal data in the cloud as well.
+Cloud account hijacking is predominant in cybercrimes that require identity thefts and wrongful impersonation.

-- Service traffic hijacking: In a service traffic hijacking, your attacker first gains access to your credentials, uses it to understand the online activities that happen in your domain, and then uses the information to mislead your users or domain visitors to malicious sites.
+In a service traffic hijacking, your attacker first gains access to your credentials, uses it to understand the online activities in your domain, and then uses the information to mislead your users or domain visitors to malicious sites.

-- Poor choice of Cloud storage providers: A security lapse from the Cloud storage provider’s end is a huge security concern for businesses.
-It is very important to choose a trusted and experienced Cloud service provider who knows what they are doing.
+A security lapse from the Cloud storage provider’s end is a huge security concern for businesses.
+Therefore, choosing a trusted and experienced Cloud service provider who knows what they are doing is very important.

 Cloud Security Mechanisms

-- As part of a layered approach to cloud security, there are several mechanisms that can be implemented to counter potential threats.
+As part of a layered approach to cloud security, the implementation of several mechanisms happens to counter potential threats.
 These include:

-- Penetration testing: Penetration testing is a sort of a Cloud security check where IT experts try hacking into the Cloud network to figure out if there are any security lapses or vulnerabilities that could serve cybercriminals.
+Penetration testing is a sort of a Cloud security check where IT experts try hacking into the Cloud network to figure out any security lapses or vulnerabilities that could serve cybercriminals.

-- Obfuscation: In obfuscation, the data or program code is obscured on purpose such that the system delivers unclear code to anyone other than the original programmer, thus mitigating any malicious activity.
+In obfuscation, the data or program code becomes obscured on purpose.
+As a result, the system delivers unclear code to anyone other than the original programmer, thus mitigating any malicious activity.

-- Tokenization: Tokenization is the process of replacing sensitive data with unique identification symbols that retain all the essential information about the data without compromising its security.
+Tokenization is the process of replacing sensitive data with unique identification symbols.
+As a result, these symbols retain all the essential information about the data without compromising its security.

-Investing in a good cloud security system is a must, especially when it comes to protecting private consumer data.
+Investing in a good cloud security system is a must, especially when protecting private consumer data.
 Complete cloud security is a blend of all these multiple digital security layers plus internal policies, best practices, and regulations related to IT security.